adambiser/agkbuild/README.md

 all being built from the same code base.

-AppGameKit doesn't have conditional compilation and #include/#insert always performed, even inside of a false condition.
+AppGameKit doesn't have conditional compilation and #include/#insert lines are always performed, even inside of a false condition.

 ```
 if 0  // No conditional compilation